 - a fruit smoothie

-The great thing about Digestion Plus is that it has so many great ingredients that it is great to take for different reasons or times during the day.
+The great thing about Gut Health is that it has so many great ingredients that it is great to take for different reasons or times during the day.

 First thing in the morning

-Taking your digestion plus first thing in the morning on an empty stomach can help to calm your digestive system for the day.
-It repopulates your gut with those beneficial bacteria and prepares your gut to start its job!
+Yes!
+Taking your Gut Health first thing in the morning on an empty stomach can help to calm your digestive system for the day.
+It repopulates your gut with those beneficial bacteria and prepares your gut to start its job.
+Don’t forget to wait 30 minutes before eating!

 Right before a big meal

-The digestive enzymes in Digestion Plus make lunch or dinner-time the perfect time to take one.
+The digestive enzymes in Gut Health make lunch or dinner-time the perfect time to take one.

 Digestive enzymes need to be taken right before a meal to work its most efficiently in helping your body break down macronutrients.